Common mental health disorders in the UK

 Statistics from Mind UK report that 1 in 4 people will experience a mental health challenge every year.
-1 in 6 people are reported to experience a common mental health problem, such as anxiety and depression on a weekly basis in England.
-The diagnosis of an individual may change over the course of their life.
+One in 6 people are reported to experience a common mental health problem, such as anxiety and depression on a weekly basis in England.
+An individual’s diagnosis may change over the course of their life.

 Mixed anxiety and depression are Britain’s most common mental health disorder and are estimated to affect up to 10% of people in the UK in their lifetime.